Wimmics/CovidOnTheWeb/README.md

-# CORD-19 Named Entities Knowledge Graph (CORD19-NEKG)
+# Covid-on-the-Web Dataset

-CORD-19 Named Entities Knowledge Graph (CORD19-NEKG) is an RDF dataset describing named entities identified in the scholarly articles of the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19) [1], a resource of over 47,000 articles about COVID-19 and the coronavirus family of viruses.
+*Covid-on-the-Web Dataset* is an RDF dataset that provides two main knowledge graphs produced by analyzing the scholarly articles of the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19) [1], a resource of articles about COVID-19 and the coronavirus family of viruses:
+- the *CORD-19 Named Entities Knowledge Graph* provides named entities identified and disambiguated by NCBO BioPortal annotator, Entity-fishing and DBpedia Spotlight.
+- the *CORD-19 Argumentative Knowledge Graph* provides argumentative components and PICO elements extracted from the articles by the Argumentative Clinical Trial Analysis platform (ACTA).

-CORD19-NEKG is an initiative of the [Wimmics team](https://team.inria.fr/wimmics/), [I3S laboratory](http://www.i3s.unice.fr/), University Côte d'Azur, Inria, CNRS.
+Covid-on-the-Web Dataset is an initiative of the [Wimmics team](https://team.inria.fr/wimmics/), [I3S laboratory](http://www.i3s.unice.fr/), University Côte d'Azur, Inria, CNRS.

+Covid-on-the-Web Dataset **v1.1** is based on [CORD-19 v7](https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/7).

 #### Documentation

 - [RDF Data Modeling](doc/01-data-modeling.md)
 - [Generation Pipeline](doc/02-generation-pipeline.md)

-## Named Entities
+## CORD-19 Named Entities Knowledge Graph (CORD19-NEKG)

-To identify and disambiguate named entities, we used [DBpedia Spotlight](https://www.dbpedia-spotlight.org/) (links to DBpedia), [entity-fishing](https://github.com/kermitt2/entity-fishing) (links to Wikidata), and [NCBO BioPortal annotator](http://bioportal.bioontology.org/annotatorplus) (links to ontologies in Bioportal).
+To identify and disambiguate named entities, we used [DBpedia Spotlight](https://www.dbpedia-spotlight.org/) (links to DBpedia), [Entity-fishing](https://github.com/kermitt2/entity-fishing) (links to Wikidata), and [NCBO BioPortal annotator](http://bioportal.bioontology.org/annotatorplus) (links to ontologies in Bioportal).

-CORD19-NEKG **v1.1** is based on [CORD-19 v7](https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/7).
-It provides named entities identified by DBpedia Spotlight and BioPortal Annotator in articles titles and abstracts, and by Entity-fishing in articles titles, abstracts and bodies.
+Named entities were identified primarily in the articles' titles and abstracts.
+Entity-fishing was also used to process the articles' bodies.

-- No. named entities linked to DBpedia resources:  1,792,748
+- Nb. of named entities linked to DBpedia resources:  1,792,748
-- No. named entities linked to Wikidata resources: 30,863,349
+- Nb. of named entities linked to Wikidata resources: 30,863,349
-- No. named entities linked to BioPortal ontologies: 21,874,798
+- Nb. of named entities linked to BioPortal ontologies: 21,874,798

+## CORD-19 Argumentative Knowledge Graph (CORD19-AKG)

+To extract argumentative components (claims and evidences) and PICO elements, we used the [Argumentative Clinical Trial Analysis](http://ns.inria.fr/acta/) platform (ACTA) [2].

+Argumentative components and PICO elements were extracted from the articles' abstracts.

+- Nb. of argumentative components:  20,123
+- Nb. of PICO elements linked to UMLS concept IDs:  229,408

-## URIs to name things
+## URIs naming scheme

-CORD19-NEKG namespace is `http://ns.inria.fr/covid19/`.
+Covid-on-the-Web namespace is `http://ns.inria.fr/covid19/`.
+All URIs are dereferenceable.

 The dataset itslef is identified by URI `http://ns.inria.fr/covid19/dataset-1-1`.
 It comes with DCAT and VOID descriptions.
-All articles and annotations about named entities are linked back to the dataset with property `rdfs:isDefinedBy`.
+All articles, annotations and arguments are linked back to the dataset with property `rdfs:isDefinedBy`.

 Article URIs are formatted as `http://ns.inria.fr/covid19/paper_id` where paper_id may be either the article SHA hash or its PCM identifier.
 Parts of an article (title, abstract and body) are also identified by URIs so that annotations of named entities can link back to the part they belong to.
 These URIs are formatted as